presentco/present-rpc/README.md

 ## HTTP Protocol

+* Specify the encoding in the `Content-Type` request header:
+  * JSON: `application/json`
+  * Protocol Buffers: `application/x-protobuf`
 * POST the encoded argument to `/[Service Name]/[Method Name]`.
-* The service will respond with one of the following codes:
+* The service will respond with one of the following HTTP response codes:
-  * 200 - Successful
+  * `200` - Successful
-  * 4XX - Client Error
+  * `4XX` - Client Error
-  * 5XX - Server Error
+  * `5XX` - Server Error
-* If successful (200), the service will return the encoded result in the response body.
+* If successful (`200`), the service will return the encoded result in the response body using the same encoding as the request.
-* Defaults to JSON encoding.
-Set the `Content-Type` to `application/x-protobuf` to use Protocol Buffer encoding.

 ### Example

-Call this example service:
+Call this service:

 ```
 service EchoService {